Skip to main content

 Pattern Recognition

-Seeing what connects — and what's about to break
+Noticing what connects, and what's about to break

 Creative Problem Solving